 I am a music lover and I have always owned a turntable.
 I listen to records nearly every day.
 Music is not only about the pleasure of listening to the melodies, harmonies, rhythms, and lyrics invoked by the songs.
-It’s also about the memories the music that a particular album brings back.
+It’s also about the memories that the music from a particular album creates or brings back.

 My intent here is to share my listening experiences with you by sharing what I hope is interesting information about the bands or albums I’m listening to on any given day – an interesting memory I have relating to the artist or album – a significant event in my life, a concert I was at, or how I discovered that artist.
 Whatever the case may be, when the album ends, the writing wraps up too.
 So don’t expect any detailed essays here; just off-the-cuff musings relating to the album I am listening to.